droidian/unl0kr/README.md

 # Upstreaming

-As far as feasible and sensible, [lvgl] and [lv_driver] fixes and enhancements are being upstreamed.
+As far as feasible and sensible, [lvgl] and [lv_drivers] fixes and enhancements are being upstreamed.
 Ideally all code outside of `main.c` should be contributed back but I'm not yet sure if that will be possible.

 Upstreamed contributions so far: